oernster/3D-printing-info/recommendations/filament-experiences.md

 # My personal filament experiences:

-## Premium best buys; also pricier:
+## ABS/ASA

-Prusament filament - awesome PLA/PETG/ASA; my favourite filament brand.
+Prusament filament - awesome ABS/ASA; my favourite filament brand.

-Fillamentum PLA/ASA/PETG - lovely matte colours; prints really well.
+Fillamentum ASA - lovely matte colours; prints really well.

 Polymaker ABS/ASA - Amazing colours and quality.

-## Best buys at reasonable prices:
+Bamnbu ABS/ASA.

+## PETG

+Prusament PETG

+Fillamentum PETG

+## PLA

+Fillamentum PLA

+Prusament PLA

-Bambu filament - lovely PLA/PLA CF/PLA Metal/ABS/ASA.
+Bambu filament - lovely PLA/PLA CF/PLA Metal.

+SUNLU - perfectly fine to print with; as I understand it Bambu PLA is just rebranded SUNLU.

+Eryone PLA - I have had great experiences with their matte PLA.

+https://www.3dqf.co.uk/ - EXCELLENT PLA and at a bargain price in the UK; I have loads of their PLA spools and can highly recommend it.
+Note, however, that the PLA comes on a cardboard spool (which is NOT suitable unless you respool it for a Bambu AMS btw); that's a matter of taste but great for recycling.
+Their ABS is rumoured to be average though.

+Tinmorry PLA - nice matte.

+## Silk PLA

 ERYONE - amazing rainbow metal silk PLA that is fast changing.
 Notably they have recently started selling tricolour silk PLA and it is cheaper than their competitors but just as nice.
-I have also had great experiences with their matte PLA.

 ZIRO - great prints from these silk PLA colours; I have ALL the silks and ALL the glitter ones; they are all amazing and print so easily.

 AMOLEN - awesome silk colours; especially the bicolour ones.

-https://www.3dqf.co.uk/ - EXCELLENT PLA and at a bargain price in the UK; I have loads of their PLA spools and can highly recommend it.
-Note, however, that the PLA comes on a cardboard spool (which is NOT suitable unless you respool it for a Bambu AMS btw); that's a matter of taste but great for recycling.
-Their ABS is rumoured to be average though.

-ICEYUN - lovely silk colours that print well; AVOID MATTE - see ‘bad buys’ below.
+ICEYUN - lovely silk colours that print well

 Viking filaments (comes from Denmark - I had to arrange by email for a special postage setup to get it to the UK as they don’t deliver to the UK by default; worth it though) - honestly lovely satin PLA bicolour filaments but may need drying on receipt since not vacuum packed; just cellophane sealed.

-Tinmorry PLA - nice matte and silk PLA; prints well, though I have only tried 2 reels to date.
+Tinmorry silk PLA; prints well, though I have only tried 2 spools to date.

 REDLINE - I have a bunch of silk mystic filaments and they print beautifully and look awesome.
 Note, however, that they do not arrive vacuum packed and may need drying on receipt.

 Hatchbox PLA - prints very well.

 YOUSU - fast changing rainbow silk PLA; almost as good as ERYONE.
 Their tricolour extrusion filaments are outstanding.

-## Good to OK buys:
+# Good to OK buys:

+## ABS

+eSUN ABS+ is OK to fairly good.

+## PLA

 eSUN - mediocre PLA but does the job.
-The eSUN ABS+ is OK to fairly good.

 Mika3D for a multipack of 0.5Kg matte PLA reels; I bought a pack of 12 - matte reels - it’s good stuff but despite the range of colours they are rather semi-transparent which I found a little disappointing.

 GEEETECH - average black PLA but well priced; prints OK but nothing to write home about.

 GIANTARM - OK PLA, wouldn’t rave about it or buy again.

-SUNLU - ok, not exciting PLA.
-Avoid the rainbow as it’s incredibly slow changing.

-StrongHero - nice printing PLA and comes in multiple colour combos.
+StrongHero - quite nice printing PLA and comes in multiple colour combos.

-## Bad buys / Terrible:
+# Bad buys / Terrible:

+## Silk PLA

+SUNLU - Avoid the rainbow silk as it’s incredibly slow changing.

+## PLA

 PrimaSelect - sticks too well to PEI, ripping apart on finished prints - have dried using a filament dryer and also stuck in a dry box 3 times - still terrible and I ended up throwing the spool.

-ICEYUN: Light blue matte adheres horribly to your bed and damages it - chucked it after losing 3 beds I couldn’t scrape off with a Stanley knife.
+ICEYUN - Light blue matte adheres horribly to your PEI bed and damages it - chucked it after losing 3 beds I couldn’t scrape off with a Stanley knife.

-### IMPORTANT NOTE:
+### NOTE:

-AVOID Amazon basics PLA… the filament is just whatever the cheapest is when they order a batch making it quite random in quality.
+I wouldn't really recommend Amazon basics PLA… the filament is just whatever the cheapest is when they order a batch making it quite random in quality.
 It is quite possible that one spool is just fine, then the next one will just just clog.

-Also, AVOID filament from printer manufacturers; with the key exception of prusament from prusa.
+As a general rule of thumb, avoid filament from printer manufacturers; with the key exception of prusament from prusa and bambu varieties that I've mentioned above.